sowmyathogiti/Healthify/README.md

  **6. Target**

  This entity stores TargetName, TargetDescription and Numberical Goal.
  Admin can add same targets in multiple challenges.
 So, ther might be a chance that user can do same workout in different challenges.

+ ### Sample data:
+ Sample data of the mentioned entities of ER- diagram could be found in this file [here](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Healthify%20Excel%20Sheet.xlsx)

  ### Original RFP:
 A link to original RFP which was in reference to develop this request for proposal is mentioned [here](https://github.com/cbadami/rfp-health-and-wellness/blob/master/rfp-health-and-wellness.md)